jakobdubeau/jakobdubeau/README.md

 ## Hi, I'm Jakob

 ## About Me
-- Studying computer science at the university of ottawa
+- studying computer science at the university of ottawa
-- I love playing games and going to the gym
+- i love playing games and going to the gym

 ## Let's Connect